jordibc/geometric-algebra/readme.md

  :git/sha "5daa28bc688b059d10839dec5c6b5c3698413dbc"}
 ```

-using the desired revision in place of the `:git/sha` value.
+using in `:git/sha` the value of the desired revision.

 ## Examples